 a SC axis is pointed such that the line along this axis intersects the surface of an object in nadir direction (e.g. relative to the reference surface provided for the computation, like the reference ellipsoid in the case of the Earth).

 a second SC axis is pointed perpendicular to the plane defined by nadir direction and the tangent to the ground track.
 The ground track is defined by the set of intersection points of the line along the SC pointed axis with the surface.
 The tangent to the ground track is defined in the surface fixed frame.
-The second SC axis, the nadir direction and the tangent in direction of increasing time shall be right handed.
+The second SC axis, the nadir direction and the tangent in direction of increasing time shall shall form a right handed coordinate system.

 The two SC axes shall be perpendicular to each other.